 Abul Hassan who was known to be very timid by nature hesitated to meet Maharaj.
-But the assurance given by Raghunath Pant and his ministers calmed Abul Hassan down and he allowed himself to be persuaded to meet Maharaj.
+But the assurance given by Raghunath Pant and his ministers calmed him down, and he allowed himself to be persuaded to meet Maharaj.
 The grand meeting between Maharaj and Abul Hassan proved to be fruitful for both parties and Maharaj stayed back in Bhagyanagar for a month to learn more about the southern provinces.

 Keen on seizing the territories of Bijapur, Maharaj left Bhagyanagar at the end of March 1677 and proceeded south where his armies were waiting for him.
 He took the opportunity to visit sacred shrines and places of pilgrimage on the way.
 He visited the confluence of the Krishna and Tungabhadra rivers known as Nivritti or Sangameshwar and performed the requisite rites and rituals and charitable acts.